wenxuanjun/os-terminal/README.md

 terminal.set_custom_color_scheme(palette);
 ```

-Note that this setting is temporary and you will need to re-execute `set_custom_color_scheme` if you switch to another theme.
+Note that your setting is temporary because your palette will be overwritten if you switch to another theme.

 ### Miscellaneous